 Next came some corn on the cob that I didn’t know was in the bag either.
 I washed them and then cut them in half.
 We will be eating the corn with dinner tonight.

 Once the squash was bagged I rinsed out the food processor and went to work on some onions that I had.
-I managed to fill one gallon size bag with sliced onions and one quart size bag with chopped onions.
+I managed to fill a one-gallon size bag with sliced onions and a one-quart size bag with chopped onions.
 I also did a small bag of green onions, thinly sliced.
 Normally I like to use the cookie sheet method for the onions but I just didn’t have the room to do this today but I’m hoping I will be able to separate the frozen sliced onions without much effort thought.

 After cleaning up this mess and carrying everything out to the freezer it was time to tackle those bananas!